Superstar Racing Experience: Media

-CBS Sports aired the 2021 six-race season in two-hour primetime Saturday night television windows on the main CBS network.
+CBS Sports aired the 2021 and 2022 six-race season in two-hour primetime Saturday night television windows on the main CBS network.

 On April 14, 2021, CBS announced their broadcast team for the inaugural season.
 Veteran motorsports announcer Allen Bestwick served as lead announcer, with Lindsay Czarniak as host, Brad Daugherty as roaming reporter, and Matt Yocum on pit road.
 Three driver analysts, Danica Patrick (Stafford and Knoxville), James Hinchcliffe (Eldora, Slinger and Nashville Fairgrounds), and Dario Franchitti (Lucas Oil) were the color analysts for the inaugural season.

 Bestwick, Yocum, Daugherty, and Czarniak returned for the 2022 season, while 2021 driver Willy T. Ribbs joined the broadcast team as an analyst.
 Conor Daly was signed as a driver analyst.

-A video game based on the series, titled SRX: The Game and developed by Monster Games, was released for PlayStation 4, Xbox One, and Steam on May 28, 2021.
+A video game based on the series, titled SRX: The Game and developed by Monster Games, was released for PlayStation 4, Xbox One and Steam on May 28, 2021.

-The 2023 season, made up of six races like in previous years, will air on ESPN on Thursday nights from July 13th to August 17th.
+For the 2023 season, races were held on Thursday nights and televised on ESPN, reviving its former Thursday Night Thunder branding, which had been used from 1989 to 2002 for primetime broadcasts of short track races.